 SF: What is a great question to ask on a wine tour?

-KAW: The longer I’ve been in the wine industry, the less interested I’m in the “How?” type of questions.
+KAW: The longer I’ve been in the wine industry, the less I’m interested in the “How?” type of questions.
 I’m way more interested in the “Why?”
 Especially if you’re talking to a principal, the why of it is interesting.
 What is the motivation?
 What are your goals?
 What’s your intention with this?
 What drives you?
 Why are you doing this?
 Why are you in wine and not software?
 I think those are some of the more interesting questions, the ones people don’t usually get, and they can often be a fast track to some interesting and intimate exchanges.
 I think it’s good to ask how something is made if you’re really, truly technically invested, but if not, then ask something that is meaningful to you.
-Wine, if you make it bigger, tells many human stories; it tells stories that are bigger than just cassis and cinnamon.
+Wine, if you make it bigger, tells many human stories; it tells stories that are bigger than just notes of cassis and cinnamon.

 The Spa